Contents

 Situated within University College London, the Grant Museum of Zoology is the last university zoology museum in London and one of the UK’s oldest natural history museums.

-Established in 1828 by Robert Edmond Grant, the museum was intended to be a comprehensive teaching resource for his zoology students.
-Grant was a pioneering figure in comparative anatomy and evolution who envisioned curating a collection showcasing the sheer breadth of animal life, facilitating knowledge sharing and discovery.
+Grant was a pioneering figure in comparative anatomy and evolution who envisioned curating a collection that showcased the sheer breadth of animal life and facilitated knowledge sharing and discovery.

 Today, the museum is home to 68,000 specimens from across the animal kingdom, including some rare specimens of extinct animals.